Feeds:

 Barry Bridges remained at Pats until February 1978, moving on to become player manager of Sligo Rovers.
 Banks remains just one former English international to briefly play in the Irish league.
 Geoff Hurst, Terry Venables (another Saint), Carlton Palmer and Bobby Charlton are just a small selection of others who have done the same.

-Supersaint Gordon played alongside his Waterford United mate Bobby Charlton in 1966.
+Gordon played alongside future Waterford United player Bobby Charlton in 1966.

 Read Full Post »